-Six Years Ago: Miranda Lambert Earns Gold for ‘Revolution’ Album
+10 Years Ago: Miranda Lambert’s ‘Revolution’ Album Goes Gold

-Six years ago today, on Feb.
-16, 2010, Miranda Lambert earned herself a little more bling.
-It was on this day that the singer earned a gold record, signifying sales of 500,000 units, with her 2009 Revolution album.
+Ten years ago today, on Feb.
+16, 2010, Miranda Lambert earned herself a little more bling: It was on that date that the singer earned a gold record, signifying sales of 500,000 units, with her 2009 album Revolution.

 “Revolution has been just that in my life: a revolution,” Lambert said when the 15-track record was certified platinum.
 “This past year since it came out, my life has changed tremendously.
 This project started with me on my couch at home holding my guitar.
 I knew it was really important that it be something special, so I poured everything I had into writing and singing with heart on every note and track.